sumer-pandey/Zepto-Scheduled-Delivery/README.md

 | Amazon Fresh  | Yes                        | Trust via Prime          | 1–2 hrs           |

 - **Scheduled Model**: E-grocery leaders default to scheduling.
 New quick-commerce players extend with scheduling features to reduce costs and smooth demand, but struggle to match trust and clarity.
 - **Market Data**: E-grocery market at \$6-7B, 50-60% annual growth.
-Scheduled delivery cuts cost per order by 50-60% versus instant delivery, with 2x higher average order value in the segment[attached_file:1].
+Scheduled delivery cuts cost per order by 50-60% versus instant delivery, with 2x higher average order value in the segment.

 ---